 - A. Arraignment and Initial Pretrial Conference.
 Upon assignment of a criminal case to Judge Cronan, the Assistant United States Attorney ("AUSA") shall immediately call Chambers to arrange for a court appearance, at which the defendant with counsel will be present, which will consist of the defendant's arraignment and an initial pretrial conference.
-At this court appearance, the Court will most likely set a discovery and motion schedule.
+At this court appearance, the Court most likely will set a discovery and motion schedule.
 The AUSA shall e-mail a courtesy copy of the Indictment and the criminal Complaint, if one exists, to the Court (CronanNYSDChambers@nysd.uscourts.gov) as soon as practicable. - B. Telephone Calls.
-Most communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on the Electronic Case Filing (ECF) system in accordance with 1.C and 3.A below.
+Most communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on the Electronic Case Filing ("ECF") system in accordance with 1.C and 3.A below.
 For questions that cannot be answered by reference to these Rules or the S.D.N.Y.
-Local Rules, or for docketing, scheduling, and calendar matters, counsel may contact the Courtroom Deputy, Meghan Henrich, at (212) 805-4860.
-For situations requiring immediate attention from the Court, counsel should call (212) 805-0218. - C. Letters.
+Local Rules, or for docketing, scheduling, and calendar matters, counsel may contact the Courtroom Deputy, Meghan Henrich.
+For situations requiring immediate attention from the Court, counsel should call Chambers directly; in such situations, parties should email the Chambers inbox requesting the Court's contact information. - C. Letters.
 Any letter to the Court shall be filed on ECF and also e-mailed as a .pdf attachment to the Court (CronanNYSDChambers@nysd.uscourts.gov) with a copy simultaneously delivered to all counsel.
-Letters should not exceed ten pages in length absent leave of the Court.
+Letters should not exceed five pages in length (single-spaced, 12-point font) absent leave of the Court.
 E-mails shall state clearly in the subject line (1) the caption of the case, including the lead party names and docket number and (2) a brief description of the contents of the letter.
 Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the body of the letter.
 Copies of correspondence between counsel shall not be sent to the Court or docketed on ECF, except if the correspondence is a relevant attachment to a filing.
 Letters seeking relief, including requests for extensions, adjournments, or bail modification, shall be filed on ECF as letter-motions and not as ordinary letters.
 For letters to be filed under seal or containing sensitive or confidential information, please refer to 9.A through 9.C below.

 - D. Faxes.
-Faxes to Chambers are not permitted except with prior approval. - E. Requests for Adjournments or Extensions of Time.
+Faxes to Chambers are not permitted. - E. Requests for Adjournments or Extensions of Time.
 Requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions in accordance with 2.A below, not as ordinary letters.
 All requests for adjournments or extension of time must state (1) the original date(s) set for the appearance or deadline(s) and the new date(s) requested; (2) the reason(s) for the request; (3) the number of previous requests for an adjournment or extension; (4) whether these previous requests were granted or denied; and (5) whether opposing counsel consents and, if not, any reasons given by opposing counsel for refusing to consent.

-If a party seeks an exclusion of time under the Speedy Trial Act, 18 U.S.C. § 3161, the party must submit to the Court by e-mail a proposed order (in Microsoft Word format) along with its request for adjournment or extension.
-In the request, the party should also include the grounds that would permit the Court to make an independent finding whether to exclude time in conformance with 18 U.S.C. § 3161.
+If a party seeks an exclusion of time under the Speedy Trial Act, 18 U.S.C. § 3161, the party should also include the grounds that would permit the Court to make an independent finding whether to exclude time in conformance with 18 U.S.C. § 3161.
 Additionally, the party seeking exclusion of time must confer with the opposing party and indicate in its letter-motion whether the opposing party consents.
 Any party opposing the request may file a short opposition within two business days.